Manifestos for Change

 Manifesto-for-change-stacked #ManifestosForChange

-What is Manifestos for Change?
-Manifestos for Change is for student unions.
-After successfully working with colleges and universities to improve estranged student support through our Stand Alone Pledge, we felt it was time to include student unions in this important work, ensuring the estranged students and their issues are on the agenda of student representatives.
-By participating, student union officers and staff will work with Stand Alone to identify how their current provision helps estranged students, and where they might improve their support and activities across the four key areas outlined in our framework (coming shortly): welfare, wellbeing, representation and activities.
-We will keep in touch with participating SUs to support their progress.
+What was Manifestos for Change?
+Manifestos for Change was for student unions and associations.
+After successfully working with colleges and universities to improve estranged student support through the Stand Alone Pledge, the charity felt it was time to include student unions in this important work, ensuring estranged students and their issues were on the agenda of student representatives.
+By participating, student union / association officers and staff would work with Stand Alone to identify how their current provision helps estranged students, and where they might improve their support and activities across the four key areas outlined in the framework : welfare, wellbeing, representation and activities.

 Who are estranged students?
 Estranged students are students who have ceased contact with a key member (or members) of their family.
-There is information on definitions of estranged students at UCAS, Student Finance England, Student Awards Agency Scotland, Student Finance Wales, and Stand Alone.
+There is information on definitions of estranged students at UCAS, Student Finance England, Student Awards Agency Scotland, Student Finance Wales

 Getting Involved!
-Having identified the strengths of current provision and some opportunities for growth, fill in the participation form.
-Stand Alone will work with you to finalise what has been submitted and form a Manifesto for Change.
-Manifestos are valid for two years, during which time Stand Alone will keep in touch to help share best practise and support your work, with a review taking place after the first year to explore the progress being made.
+Having identified the strengths of current provision and opportunities for growth, the SU/SA filled in the participation form Stand Alone worked with them to finalise what has been submitted and form a Manifesto for Change.
+Manifestos were valid for two years, during which time Stand Alone kept in touch to help share best practise and support the SU / SA, with a review taking place after the first year to explore the progress being made.

-Stand Alone also fully encourages student unions to participate in Estranged Students Solidarity Week in November, where you can help raise awareness of estrangement, its effect on students, and get involved with national campaigns and events.
+Stand Alone also fully encouraged student unions to participate in Estranged Students Solidarity Week in November, to raise awareness of estrangement, its effect on students, and get involved with national campaigns and events.

 Strath Union, Strathclyde Students' Association